 Some Nigerians express dissatisfaction with Nigerian and African inability to compete in the current global level of industrial production.
 Some insist that Nigerians should overlook the initial stages of production and focus on competing in modern production.
 Others suggest that Nigeria should simply import and install foreign machines or industrial plants and begin production immediately.
 Many of these ‘experts’ studied, lived or worked abroad, in societies with “already-made” social and industrial organization for advanced production.
 However, since they only joined in those societies’ advanced stage, they may not appreciate the difficulty of rising through the industrial revolutions.

 Before the 18th century, the means of production across the world was mainly manual and crude.
 To increase manpower for production, some people made more children while other people raided other societies for slaves.
-Since there were no modern machines at that time, many slaves were required for different stages of production.
+Since there were no modern machines at that time, many slaves and commoners were required for different stages of production.
 Several slaves were needed for the work of a modern tractor, car, crane, ship, cotton-mill or other industrial machines.
-Eventually, the arrangement of slaves in sections of production inspired thoughts of modern industrial production to replace slaves with machines, and to replace manpower (physical energy, stamina and muscles) with other sources of energy like steam, electricity, oil and gas.
+Eventually, the arrangement of labourers in sections of production inspired thoughts of modern industrial production to replace slaves with machines, and to replace manpower (physical energy, stamina and muscles) with other sources of energy like steam, electricity, oil and gas.

 Inspiration from industrial organization of slaves resulted in the first industrial revolution in England (1765) that later spread across Europe.
 It is the change of production style from human labour to application of largescale steam-energy to operate machines for production.